-St. Angela Merici School strives to provide an atmosphere in which our students can grow in their Roman Catholic faith and in which students can learn and grow in an environment infused with lived Gospel values and Catholic social principles.
+St. Angela Merici School strives to provide an atmosphere in which our students grow in their Roman Catholic faith and in which students learn and grow in an environment infused with lived Gospel values and Catholic social principles.
 Since the primary faith educators of children are the child’s parents, St. Angela Merici School acts as an extension of the Catholic home in supporting the parents’ instruction of Catholic values and love for the Eucharist.

 Sacramental Preparation Programs

 The religion program offers the opportunity to prepare for the sacraments of First Reconciliation and First Eucharist in the second grade and Confirmation in the eighth grade.Our second graders, in preparation for their First Eucharist, participate in our Jesus Day retreat just prior to their First Eucharist and the eighth graders celebrate Spirit Day, with the assistance of our high school youth group, in preparing for their Confirmation.For more information regarding our sacramental preparation, please see the Sacramental Life pages - Eucharist or Confirmation.

 St. Angela Merici School provides liturgical and other worship opportunities for the school community.
 Liturgical, sacramental, and prayer opportunities include morning prayer, daily prayer routines, All School Masses, Class Masses, Reconciliation, Eucharistic Devotions, Living Stations and Stations of the Cross, May Crowning, and seasonal prayer services.
 In addition, our students are active in the preparation and planning of School Masses.
 They serve as lectors, ushers, and present the gifts.
 Parents and families are most welcome to join us in these celebrations.
 Students are also encouraged to serve Christ and live their devotion to the Eucharist as an Altar Server (grades 6-7-8) and in the Children’s Choir (grades 1-6).